shivangdwivedi/The-Sparks-Foundation-Project/README.md

-# the-sparks-foundation
+# The Sparks Foundation Website By Shivang Dwivedi
 Sparks Foundation Internship Project : Basic Banking System
-A Web Application used to transfer money between multiple users (Project contains 10 dummy users).
+A Web Application used to transfer money between multiple users.

 Stack used -